Viraj3021/job-board-backend/README.md

 ## Deployment to Render

-### 1. Set Up a PostgreSQL Database on Render
+### 1. Set Up a MySQL Database on Render
-- Create a new PostgreSQL instance on Render.
+- Create a new MySQL instance on Render.
 - Note the database credentials and update your `.env` file accordingly.

 ### 2. Deploy the Application